-This exquisite tuberous plant is closely related to both Gloriosa and Littonia.
+This beautiful tuberous plant is closely related to both Gloriosa and Littonia.
 Although all parts of this plant are poisonous, like all in the Colchicaceae family, the Zulu people were said to use the tuber as an aphrodisiac.

 The plant, which is completely dormant in winter, emerges in late spring, making rapid growth and is in full bloom around Christmas time.

 The branched stems reach up to 2 feet (60 cm) in height and produce upwards of 25 glorious thimble-sized brilliant orange bells on dainty arching pedicels.
 These bells are reminiscent of Chinese Lanterns and are very decorative.
 They are sold widely around the world as a cut flower, lasting up to 3 weeks in a vase.

 Growing Conditions and General Care

-The tuber has two fleshy prongs emerging from the central 'bulb'.
-These prongs should be planted down and covered with 2 inches (5 cm) of top soil with about 3.1 inches (8 cm) between each tuber.
+The tuber has two fleshy prongs emerging from the central 'bulb.'
+These prongs should be planted down and covered with 2 inches (5 cm) of topsoil with about 3.1 inches (8 cm) between each tuber.
 When shoots emerge, they need to be protected from snails and slugs as they find the most desirable.
 They will do well in a pot or container so long as there is good drainage.

 They increase by making a new tuber each from the growing prong and often a small 'nut' on the other prong.
-They can also be grown from seed which is usually ready to harvest about the end of April.
-Seed should be planted early winter, sown thinly in trays or pots using a very well drained potting medium and covered with 0.4 inch (1 cm) of mixture.
+They can also be grown from seed, which is usually ready to harvest about the end of April.
+Seed should be planted early winter, sown thinly in trays or pots using a very well-drained potting medium and covered with 0.4 inches (1 cm) of the mixture.